Sebastiaan de Vet

 Sebastiaan voor een onsluiting van hyaloclastiet op IJsland

-Understanding how geological materials and landforms leverage our understanding of planetary evolution is one of my main research interests.
+Understanding how geological materials and landforms leverage our understanding of planetary evolution and planetary habitability is one of my main research interests.
 Geoscience may appear to have a 'geocentric worldview', but it is quite adept in luring you into looking upwards to those other geological wonders in the Solar System.

 Keywords